rivtlib-dev/rivtlib.github.io/docs/index.md

         - d0202_*calc_name4*.html

-The **rivt_** prefix for the project folder and the four top-level folder names (calcs, docs, reports and sites) are required.
+The **rivt_** prefix for the project folder and the four top-level folder names (*calcs, docs, reports and sites*) are required.
 The file prefix is used to organize a report and has the form rvddnn_*filename*.py, where dd is the division number and ddnn is the calc number.
 The rest of the file name is a user chosen label.

 The API is designed so that only the **calcs** folder is shared.
-The folder includes all of the calculation, except for binary and proprietary files such as images, PDF attachments and client data, which are stored in the docs folder.
+The folder includes all of the calculation, except for binary and proprietary files such as images, PDF attachments and client data.
+They are stored in the **docs** folder.

+A typical project flow includes:

-A project is started by searching **Github** README files using the primary search term **rivt** and including additional specific terms - then cloning the repo of interest and editing.
+1. Search **Github** README files using the primary search term **rivt**, plus additional specific terms.
+Since each calc output is written to the README file, the search is full text.
+2. Clone the repo of interest
+3. Combine and edit calcs for the new project.
+4. Create a public repo for the new calc folder.

 ```
                 +-------------------------+